 How to write a job posting online

 The internet was supposed to simplify recruiting.
-Yet the combination of quick and easy online applications and resulting increase in the number of applicants has led to a never-ending rush of resumes.
+Yet the combination of quick and easy online applications and the resulting increase in the number of applicants has led to a never-ending rush of resumes.
 So how can you manage the flood?
 Should you give up on your job postings ?

 Definitely not.
 When it comes to online recruiting, there’s no better way to quickly and inexpensively attract top talent.
 Follow these simple strategies to learn how to write a job posting online more effectively.
 These steps will improve the quality of responses you receive and decrease your time to hire.